suphawadeeth/coral-spawning/README.md

 ---

-# Project Goal
-- Predict coral spawning time (Linear Regression)

 # Project Description
-**Have you ever wondered how corals reproduce?**
+- **Have you ever wondered how corals reproduce?**

 They reproduce 2 ways:
 1. Asexual reproduction, splitting and dividing

 2. Sexual reproduction, mating between eggs and sperm

+### Problem
 The asexual method can happen any time of the year, fast, and massive.
 That's why it is widely used for many coral restoration projects.

-But the problem remains because it is not sustainable.
+But the problem remains because in a long run asexsual reproduction is unsustainable.

 Think about the whole community with the same clone.
 Without genetic diversity, there will be no survivors when there is a widespread disease or a natural catastrophic event e.g. sea temperature rising.